Sandra Attermo, Founder and managing director

 Moses Nsereko Kayongo, Founder

 Moses holds a degree in Business Administration - Management Information Systems from Bugema University and a Diploma in Resource Mobilization and Management from Uganda Management Institute.
 His experience with microfinance spans nine years and involves the development of two fully-fledged microfinance organization; Advance Uganda Microfinance Ltd and Community Microfinance Ltd (CML), of which he is still the managing director in the latter.
 Moses has also founded two other organizations that support and enhance the work of CML; Microfinance Volunteers, a community organization that links international and local volunteers to local health, education and microfinance organizations; and Think Big Consult Ltd, a consulting firm that helps local entrepreneurs succeed with their business-related challenges.
-Moses is married with one child.
+Moses is married with two children.
 He loves volunteering and is currently helping youth under an organization called Uganda Youth Business and Innovation center.

 William (Bill) Batko, International Advisor